onzfonz/comp227/src/content/3/en/part3a.md

 Many tools exist for making the testing of backends easier.
 One of these is a command line program [`curl`](https://curl.haxx.se).
 However, instead of curl, we will take a look at using [**Postman**](https://www.postman.com) for testing the application.
+Postman is a popular tool for testing APIs, and I'm certain that some of you have heard of it already.

+**If you'd like, you can install Postman following the directions below, but it is not required.**

-Let's install the Postman desktop client and try it out:
+You can install the Postman desktop client to try it out:

 | Windows | Mac |
 | :--- | :--- |